Preventing sight loss

 Barnsley Optometry First - Minor Eye Conditions Service (MECS)

 There are 25 opticians in Barnsley who offer a free service for people with minor eye problems including sore eyes through the MECS scheme.
 Patients will be asked questions about their symptoms to assess how serious the problem is and will be offered an opticians appointment within 24 hours if urgent or within a few days if less urgent.
-This means you don’t have to wait to see a GP or attend A & E.
+This means you don’t have to wait to see a GP or attend A and E.

 Minor eye conditions include: